 Up to 38% less likely to be involved in an accident due to wet or snowy roads

 59% less likely to roll over – and that’s over 67% for sport utility vehicles (SUVs)

 Due to its high effectiveness and benefit to drivers, the European New Car Assessment Programme (Euro NCAP) added ESC to their safety tests in 2009.

-This means cars which aren’t fitted with ESC cannot be eligible for the highest 5-star safety rating.
+This means cars that aren’t fitted with ESC aren't eligible for the highest 5-star safety rating.

 Which cars have ESC?

 Most cars are fitted with ESC as standard, but others have it as an optional extra.